paulwalko/vpicc-constitution/BY-LAWS.md

     1. Know how to tie: a bowline, bowline on a coil, prussik, fisherman's knot, butterfly, clove hitch, and sheet bend
     1. Complete satisfactorily a comprehensive general information quiz
     1. Meet a requirement of the Conservation Committee
-    1. Be endorsed by a member in good standing
+    1. Be endorsed by a member in good standing.
-    1. Be approved by a two-thirds vote of the members
+    1. Be approved by a two-thirds vote of the active members

 # By-law III Dues
 1. Payment.
     Dues for members and trainees shall be $2.00 per quarter, and $1.00 per summer session
 1. Non-payment.
     Any member not paying dues by the third meeting of a Quarter shall be dropped to inactive status.

 # By-law IV: Committees
 1. It shall be the duty of the Equipment Committee to: